 Directions: We are located at the end of Puppy Smith Street behind the Aspen Post Office.
 You will reach a set of stone gates.
 The parking lot is on the left, and then you can walk down through the gates on the trail to the Hallam Lake Nature Center, which will be at the end of the trail on the left.
 Please call 970-925-5756 if you are lost!

-A half-mile loop nature trail is available for all visitors and meanders in and out of wetlands, including stops at various observation decks.
-Use our self-guided tour book to learn about our local landscape or adventure on your own, experiencing aspen forest, wetlands, and meadows.
-On-site Naturalists are available to answer any questions you may have.
+A half-mile loop nature trail is available for all visitors, and meanders in and out of wetlands and includes stops at various observation decks.
+Use our self-guided tour book to learn about our local landscape, or adventure on your own, experiencing aspen forest, wetlands, and meadows.
+An on-site Naturalist is always available to answer any questions you may have.
 Summertime offers a bounty of wildflowers, while winter is an excellent time to learn animal tracks!

 Protect our world for the future.
 A donation to ACES allows us to forge bold innovation in environmental science education, ecological literacy, forest health, restoration of our lands, and sustainable agriculture.
 We hope you will make an investment in nature today and join a community of environmental stewards!